SBS Wealth KiwiSaver Scheme

 Pros

-- Seven funds that offer a sliding scale of risk and return based on age, all of are clearly defined in investor statements.
+- Seven funds that offer a sliding scale of risk and return based on age, all that are clearly defined in investor statements.

-- Investments are diversified and include cash deposits, NZ government bonds and NZ corporate bonds, New Zealand shares and global equities.
+- Investments are globally diversified and include cash deposits, NZ government bonds and NZ corporate bonds, global sovereign bonds and corporate bonds, New Zealand and Australian shares and global equities.

-- Up to date fund performance and balances are available 24/7 via the Lifestages website.
+- Up to date fund performance and balances are available 24/7 via the SBS Wealth KiwiSaver Scheme website.

 Cons